 To purchase click the link below.

-The Talk on DEI on Film will be available beginning on May 16th at 12:01 am through May 17th midnight.
+"Talk Back on Inclusion, What does that mean?" will be available beginning on May 16th at 12:01 am through May 17th midnight.

 The next generation of filmmakers represents a vibrant tapestry of creativity, innovation, and diversity.
 With boundless imagination and access to cutting-edge technology, these emerging talents are reshaping the landscape of cinema.
 From bold narratives that challenge the status quo to groundbreaking techniques that push the boundaries of storytelling, the next generation is unapologetically carving out their place in the industry.
 With a keen eye for authenticity and a commitment to inclusivity, these filmmakers are amplifying voices that have long been marginalized, sparking important conversations and driving social change.
 As they navigate the ever-evolving landscape of filmmaking, the next generation is poised to leave an indelible mark on cinema, ushering in a new era of storytelling that reflects the rich tapestry of human experience.